jjherscheid/ts-mocks/README.md

 This works 'Okay' but there is no real intellisense for you when you are mocking your objects.
 This Mock class must have the same methods as the class to Mock otherwise your test will not work.
-First time creation is not so hard, but when you original class changes you have to change all the Mock classes aswell, but there is intellisense for this.
-With this framework it is possible to create Mock objects with intellisense and possibility to override methods during your tests.
+First time creation is not so hard, but when you original class changes you have to change all the Mock classes aswell, but there is no intellisense for this.
+With this framework it is possible to create Mock objects with intellisense and possibility to override methods during your tests and even by type-safe!!!

 ```javascript